For credit: $150 per credit hour

 This course explores the intertwined history of art and criminal activity, including art heists, forgery, looting and the illegal trafficking of art.
 Historical and contemporary examples will take us from the lure of unsolved art mysteries to the weaponization of art in wartime to the ways that crimes committed under colonial rule continue to impact art museums across the globe.

-- BRL 323 OT Studies: Women in the Hebrew Bible; Karen Robu, M.Div., instructor (GE-Bible and Religion)
+2. BRL 323 Old Testament Studies: Women in the Hebrew Bible; Karen Robu, M.Div., instructor (GE-Bible and Religion)

 This course will examine the stories of women in the Hebrew Bible.
 It will compare traditional, feminist, and womanist interpretations of these stories and challenge students to examine what effects the various interpretations have on the lives of women.